matryoshka-model/mongo-wrapper/CONTRIBUTING.md

 Matryoshka MongoDB wrapper is versioned following matryoshka library versions.

+Suppose you want to release a new version.

-Suppose the last stable version of MongoDB wrapper is `0.4.0`.
-Then its `develop` branch corresponds to version `0.5.x-dev`.
+Scenario: the last stable version of MongoDB wrapper is `0.4.0`, then its `develop` branch corresponds to version `0.5.x-dev`.

 1. Commit and push on `develop` branch